 “Your account is under review”

 Instacart might temporarily place your account under review if you have been flagged for a contract violation.
-You will see an in-app message saying, “Your account is under review.”
+You will see an in-app message that says, “Your account is under review.”

-The message will tell you when you can start shopping again, but the review can also result in deactivation.
+The message may tell you when you can start shopping again, but the review can also result in deactivation.

 Watch closely for email updates when your account is under review and be prepared to defend yourself